bradley35/CPU/README.md

 * Flexible Memory backing
   - Communication with main RAM is over AXI so that it can easily be swapped with vendor DRAM IP to synthesize for FPGA
   - Currently built to infer BRAM for main-memory
+* Can communicate over UART via memory mapped io.

-All CPU design code is in the `rtl/` folder.
+All CPU design code is in the `rtl/` folder

 ## Testing
 I have tested it with the Verilator simulator on a series of Cocotb testbenches, including both targetting and randomized stimuli.
 Verilator tests are in the `tests/` folder.

 After extensive refactoring to meet timing and LUT count, I have gotten it to run on my Xilinx Spartan 7 FPGA @ 100 Mhz and successfully communicated over uart.
 TCL scripts & timing reports are in the `vivado/` folder.
+This was important to me, as it shows that the rtl code is synthesizeable.

 ## Firmware
 C code (`main.c`) is aligned in memory (`linker_script.ld`), compiled against the RV64I target (`Makefile`) and finally, the resulting bin is split into hex memory chunks (`bin_seperator.rs`) to be loaded by the synthesizer.
 I wrote all of these myself.
 At present, the C code only sends back a simple UART response to demonstrate that it is working.